Relative Energy Deficit in Sport (RED-S)

 What is RED-S?

-Relative Energy Deficiency in Sport (RED-S) is a condition which is defined as ‘impaired physiological functioning caused by relative energy deficiency’.
+Relative Energy Deficiency in Sport (RED-S) is a condition that is defined as ‘impaired physiological functioning caused by relative energy deficiency.
 In plain English, this means a state of being in your body which means there’s not enough energy supply for the demands you’re asking your body to perform, leading to weakening or injury in the system.
 The relative deficiency of energy has negative consequences for bone health, menstrual health, metabolic rate, immunity, protein synthesis, immunity, cardiovascular health and performance outcomes.

 What Causes RED-S?

 RED-S is caused by a prolonged state of Low Energy Availability (LEA).
 This is where the balance between energy (i.e. food) is tipped out of balance with energy out (i.e. activity).
 This can occur in many ways and is not always a sudden change, making identifying the causes difficult without help from trained medical professionals and coaches.
 Some examples might be an increase in sport or training load, decreased food intake or type of foods eaten, increased stress to the body through a lack of sleep, growth spurt, illness, or psychological stress.